-Sri Lanka is encouraging bilateral creditors including Paris Club and India and China to form themselves in to an ad-hoc creditor platform and give financial assurances before December 2022.
+Sri Lanka is encouraging bilateral creditors including Paris Club, India and China to form themselves in to an ad-hoc creditor platform and give financial assurances before December 2022.

 Sri Lanka also has to complete a series of prior actions to get IMF board approval.
-Usually a country has end money, exchange policy conflicts and crush domestic investments to stabilize the external sector before getting the first draw down.
+Usually a country has to end money printing, exchange policy conflicts and crush domestic investments to stabilize the external sector before getting the first draw down.

 Sri Lanka has already raised taxes, raised energy prices and presented an interim budget.

 Sri Lanka also has to present a 2023 budget to get IMF board approval which usually happens in November.